 Charles & Keith factory outlet in Singapore

-Another great place for fashionistas to pick up new clothes for cheap is Anchorpoint, just across the road from IKEA Alexandra.
 It also has a bunch of factory outlet stores, but for mass market brands as opposed to designer brands.
-The most popular store here is definitely the Charles & Keith one, but there’s also G2000, Giordano and 3 Cotton On outlets too.
+The most popular store here is definitely the Charles & Keith factory outlet.
+There’s also G2000, Giordano and 3 Cotton On outlets here.

 - Anchorpoint #01-30/31